Unlimited marital deduction

-The annual gift exclusion is currently $13,000.
+The annual gift exclusion for 2023 is $17,000.
 This amount is indexed for inflation.
-If a husband and wife join together to make a gift, $26,000 (split-gift) can be given to an unlimited number of people every year, with no gift tax consequences (although, a federal gift tax return must be filed in gift-splitting cases).
+If a husband and wife join together to make a gift, $34,000 (split-gift) can be given to an unlimited number of people every year, with no gift tax consequences (although, a federal gift tax return must be filed in gift-splitting cases).

 A trust is used in estate planning to manage or dispose of property, either during the grantor's lifetime or after death.
 A trust can hold virtually any kind of property — real or personal — tangible or intangible, and can be as flexible as it needs to be to meet the estate owner's objectives.